RyanJarv/EC2FakeImds/README.md

 NOTE: This is a work in progress, and may or may not work for you.
 I've tried to make notes where pieces are missing or untested however.

-For more info see https://blog.ryanjarv.sh/2020/10/19/imds-persistence.html.
+## Overview

+For a very high level overview of the issue I'm attempting to demonstrate here you can see my blog post on [AWS IMDS Persistence/Priv Escalation](https://blog.ryanjarv.sh/2020/10/19/imds-persistence.html)

-Originally I made a very hacky PoC for this in one of my accounts.
+The backstory of this though is I made a very hacky PoC for this in one of my accounts.
 It works well enough but everything was hardcoded and only would work in a single VPC in my account.
-This repo is an attempt to make that PoC a bit more generic so that anyone can dig into it and get a better idea of how it works.
+So this repo is an attempt to make that PoC a bit more generic so that anyone can dig into it and get a better idea of how it works.

 If you are looking for a way to detect this kind of activity you can check out the [NonDefaultMetadataServer](https://github.com/RyanJarv/awsconfig#nondefaultmetadataserverg) config check I made for this.
 It hasn't had extensive use yet, but it seems to work well enough in my testing (just remember to set up an alert after configuring it).

-## Setup
+## Details

 Since this is still a work in progress there some glue tying a few of the things together right now.
+Instead of a howto, I'll just go over each of the parts as much as I can for now.

 ### fake_imds_route